The key is aptitude training

 Have the athletes assume an athletic position or stance.
 From here, they will 'hit' the decelerating position upon command.
 Be patient with this step and make sure all your athletes are comfortable and competent with the motion.
 Add fun to this by calling out different legs unpredictably.

-When you feel your athletes are ready, have them perform one or two moderately paced side shuffles prior to 'hitting' the decelerating position.
+When you feel your athletes are ready, have them perform one or two moderately paced side shuffles before 'hitting' the decelerating position.
 The side shuffles should be slow and easy.
 At this point, you will begin to ascertain if further teaching is necessary (it will be).
-With the additional movement prior to the deceleration, a common mistake you will see is athletes not planting their foot outside of the box far enough.
+With the additional movement before the deceleration, a common mistake you will see is athletes not planting their foot outside of the box far enough.
 This results in a poor alignment and a less than satisfactory deceleration (even at these slow speeds).
 My colleague, Lee Taft, calls this a shoulder sway (because the shoulders lean towards the decelerating leg rather than sitting back in a 'braking' type position).
 I love this term and reflects what the actual concern looks like.

 Now that the athletes are comfortable with the motion, create games and situations within which they react to a particular signal and move (unpredictably) different directions.
 On your 'point' for example, the athlete will take one or two moderately paced side shuffles and then 'hit' a deceleration.
 Have them hold the position so that both you and they can ascertain what is right and wrong with their posture.